Life with cats is full of surprises, mysteries, and behaviors that are just plain weird.

 Another Explanation: Walls Stimulate the Senses

 Staring at a wall sounds like the most boring thing you could do — it’s even less exciting than watching paint dry.
-It seems like your cat is staring and meowing at nothing, and for no reason.
+It seems like your cat is staring and meowing at nothing for no reason.

 But if our eyes and ears were as powerful as a cat’s, maybe we’d feel differently about it.